jamesquinlan/dsc-techstack/README.md

 ## Course description

 This course facilitates the development of proficiency with computational and data science tools.
 Critical elements of the computing ecosystem that could make workflows smoother and easier are covered.
-These topics include but are not limited to the command line, the use of text editors, and version control systems.
+These topics include, but are not limited to, the command line, text editors, and version control systems.
 Mastering such tools enables one to become more efficient at problem-solving and provides unique knowledge and skills.